ddlBoJack/amlt/README.md

 3. go back to edit the amlt yaml file to submit the job.
     ```
     code:
-      local_dir: where you git pull the upper code.
+      local_dir: where you git clone the upper code.
     jobs:
     - name: data2vec_960h_devclean
       sku: 2xG8